Rounak7721/Virtual-Mouse-with-Hand-Gestures/README.md

-# Virtual Mouse with Hand Gestures
+# Virtual Mouse with Computer Vision

 ## Description
-**Virtual Mouse with Hand Gestures** is a computer vision-based project that utilizes hand gestures to control the mouse pointer, perform clicks, scrolling, screenshots, and drag-and-drop actions.
+**Virtual Mouse with Computer Vision** is a computer vision-based project that utilizes hand gestures to control the mouse pointer, perform clicks, scrolling, screenshots, and drag-and-drop actions.
 This project employs OpenCV, Mediapipe, PyAutoGUI, and Pynput for gesture recognition and cursor control, providing a hands-free way to interact with your computer.

 ## Features
 1. Move Pointer: Move the pointer by bringing the thumb tip (4) and index finger pip (6) (two green points) closer together.
 When they are apart, it switches to click mode.